sabrinathai/ExperienceSampler/Data-Organization-R-Option/Google Data Organization Instructions.md

 ##Splice, Prepare, and Clean Data

 ##Convert to Long Form
 Download our [Convert Data.R script](https://github.com/sabrinathai/ExperienceSampler/edit/master/Data-Organization-R-Option/Convert%20Data.R).
-We include detailed comments throughout our R Script describeing what each line is doing and some instructions.
+We include detailed comments throughout our R Script describing what each line is doing and some instructions.
 Below we point out the lines that require modifications.

+This process is the same for both Server and Google Data.
 ###Get Necessary Libraries
 1. Lines 2 to 6 load the libraries you'll need to get, splice, and clean your ExperienceSampler Server Data.
   * If you do not have the `tidyr`, `stringr`, and `plyr` libraries, uncomment **line 3** to install the packages.